notJust-dev/notjustdev/content/posts/2022-04-11-how-to-publish-expo-react-native-app-to-google-play-store/index.md

 ### Data Safety

+This section helps users to understand how your application collects and shares their data.

-Before doing anything here, we need to add privacy policy, but it would take too much time to write it from scratch now, therefore I did some research and managed to find a website that will help you to generate your privacy policy at least for now.
+But before doing anything here, we need to add a privacy policy, of course it would take too much time to write it from scratch now, therefore I did some research and managed to find a website that will help you to generate your privacy policy at least for now.
 Open the [website](https://app.privacypolicies.com/wizard/privacy-policy) and go through the questionnaire.
 After you are finished with that, your privacy policy URL will be generated, so just copy the URL and go back to the **Google Play Console** dashboard.
 ![Privacy Policy](../2022-03-29-how-to-publish-expo-react-native-app-to-apple-app-store/privacy-policy.png)

 In the dashboard scroll to the bottom of the side menu and under **Policy** tab click **App content**.